pzim-devdata/tahoma/README.md

 `python3 tahoma.py [ACTION] [CATEGORY] [NAME]`

-For exemple : `tahoma open shutter kitchen` or `tahoma ouvrir volet cuisine`
+For example : `tahoma open shutter kitchen` or `tahoma ouvrir volet cuisine`

 - You can also specify the closing level for shutters or sunscreens with a numeric value as ACTION.

 For instance, to close a shutter or a sunsceen to 25% :

 `tahoma 25 shutter kitchen`
 `tahoma 25 sunscreen kitchen`.

 Please note that this feature only works with IO protocols and not with RTS.

 - You can use either a unique word : `bath` or the full name of a device in square brackets `[""]` : `["bath 1st floor"]`) as the NAME parameter.

 For example :

 `tahoma open shutter garden`

 `tahoma arm alarm ["garden door"]`

 - Multiple commands can be executed in the same process without restarting Tahoma.

 For example :

 `tahoma arm alarm garden open shutter ["room 6"] confort heater dining off plug office 25 sunscreen kitchen launch scene morning`

 - There is also a wait functionality with `wait for` or `sleep for` or `attendre pendant` :

 For example :

 `tahoma open shutter kitchen wait for 20 close shutter kitchen`